elisa-negrini/BDT-project/README.md

 <pre lang="markdown"> docker-compose -f docker-compose-historical.yml up --build -d </pre>

 Monitor the container logs (docker-compose logs -f) to determine when the initial training process has finished.
-This process can take a significant amount of time depending on your system's resources and data volume.
+This process can take a significant amount of time (around 7 + 1 hours) depending on your system's resources and data volume.

 2. **Once initial training is complete, shut down the docker-compose-historical.yml configuration:**